-Market participants must comply with the regulations within their respective state including regulations pertaining to the harvesting, food preparation and safety, and labeling of products for products brought to and sold at The Food Trust's Farmers Market.
-All farmers and businesses must include a copy of all applicable reports, permits and licenses required by the health department of the state or county from which the products originated with the application.
+Market participants must comply with the regulations within their respective state including regulations pertaining to harvesting, food preparation and safety, and labeling of products for products brought to and sold at The Food Trust's Farmers Markets.
+All farmers and businesses must include copies of all applicable reports, permits and licenses required by the health department of the state and/or county from which the products originated with the application.
 All permits and licenses must be kept current for the entire market season.

-• Some farmers may be required to provide copies of current state licenses allowing them to produce and sell particular products.
+- All Farmers Market vendors must obtain a Retail Food License through the PA Dept of Ag to operate a food facility at any farmers market in PA.
+Each individual stand is considered its own retail food facility and must obtain its own license to operate. - Some farmers may be required to provide copies of current state licenses allowing them to produce and sell particular products.
 Required licenses and laws include, but are not limited to: PA Egg Refrigeration Law, Permit to sell Milk or Milk products, Milk Processing Plant License, Pesticide Applicator License, Honey Bee Hive Registration and Organic Certification.